eosdac/eosdac-contracts/daccustodian/README.md

 ##### Parameters:

-     payid - The id for the pay record to claim from the pending pay table.
+     payid  -  The id for the pay record to claim from the pending pay table. dac_id -  The id for the DAC

  Post Condition:

 The quantity owed to the custodian as referred to by the pay record is transferred to the claimer and then the pay record is removed from the pending pay table.

 ---
-### unstake
+### unstakee

 This action is used to unstake a candidates tokens and have them transferred to their account.